What is agility in the software world? Let's review its fundamental concepts (theory) and how we practice it at Melba

 We put into production almost once per person per day with peaks of 2 releases per day per person..

-We never make a tunnel, ie we never develop bricks that are unusable and disconnected from production.
 We work in a 2-week sprint, that sometimes changes, but we deliver continuously.

 Our team has a product culture and an agile culture.
 Communication is simple and recurring.
-We communicate daily and because the sprints are used to reduce dispersions, we remove most of the doubts in our backlog refinement and planning poker ceremonies.
+We communicate daily and because the sprints are used to reduce dispersions, we remove most of the doubts in our backlog refinement and planning poker period.

 Our team deploys extremely positive energy.
 It is a talented team and the talents attach great importance to clear objectives and optimal material working conditions.
 Want to learn more?
 Read First, Break all the rules .